cybergis/cybergis-compute-python-sdk/README.md

 > 👩‍💻 A session owns HPC jobs on the Job Supervisor, certified by a `secretToken`.
 >
 > A `Session` object interface can submit new jobs or create `Job` objects for already submitted jobs.
-There are several ways to initialize an `Session` object interface.
+There are several ways to initialize a `Session` object interface.
 ```python
 from job_supervisor_client import *